glotaran/glotaran-matlab/README.md

   - Once the application opens, check the version of the installed pyglotaran from the 'Help' menu bar
   - If the version pops up successfully, the application is working and can be used further.
   - Please make sure to report any sorts of error.

+  **Application features :**

+  _At this point, very basic features are implemented.
+Such as quick analysis with the analysis schema and access to the outputs._